notnikcreates/duckyopensource-nik/README.md

 # Ducky V1 open source
+changes made to this repository are strictly owned by **nik fried chicken, S.R.L.S.**
 This is the source code of Ducky V1.

 Licensed under the [GNU Affero General Public License v3.0](LICENSE).